-For example: If I say something like “I am always late for work,” it becomes true because this statement will influence my future behavior; I may not leave early enough or come up with excuses not to go.
+For example, Saying something like “I am always late for work” becomes true because this statement will influence my future behavior; I may not leave early enough or come up with excuses not to go.
 This can cause stress and anxiety because now there’s an added pressure on top of being late – worrying about being late again!

 Try facing an emotional issue head-on to see if it helps you move past it